Chef Mitchell preparing Glazed Apple Fritter Bites

 Instructions

-In a deep pan, heat vegetable oil over medium heat until hot (about 350°F).
+In a deep skillet, heat about 2 inches of vegetable oil over medium heat until it reaches 350Β°F (175Β°C).

-In a bowl, whisk together powdered sugar, milk, vanilla extract, and a pinch of salt until smooth.
+In a small bowl, mix powdered sugar, milk, and vanilla extract until smooth.

 Recipe Notes & Tips